TommyIX/ADMIRE/README.md

 ```
  - train_single.py: training on single dataset
+ - train_single_ACDC.py: training on ACDC dataset (Same with train_single.py with auto process ES and ED)
  - train_multiple.py: training on mixed datasets
  - train_dsbn_mskt.py: training on mixed dataset using DSBN and MSKT strategy (not applicable for single dataset)
  - train_mt.py: conduct semi-supervised training using mean teacher strategy on single dataset